dmarzzz/Whitepaper/README.md

 ### Primary device(s)

-Enigma's privacy-preserving network is the primary share store option in Gridlock's network due to its high availability and usage of secure SGX enclaves.
+Enigma's privacy-preserving network is the primary share store option in Gridlock's network due to its high availability and usage of secure TEE enclaves.
 We plan to use this network to store multiple key shares, as long as the network does not control a majority of shares.
-This strategy allows Gridlock to leverage the strength of a privacy-preserving network while removing the risks associated with compromised SGX enclaves.
+This strategy allows Gridlock to leverage the strength of a privacy-preserving network while removing the risks associated with compromised TEE enclaves.

 ### Additional devices